Seeking a Unique Rural Experience? Raleigh has your Answer

 - Burnt Cape Ecological Reserve, worth saving from Government cuts (liveruralnl.com)

 - Calling on Minister Hedderson to Reverse Burnt Cape Ecological Reserve cuts (christophermitchelmore.com)

 - French Shore Historical Society adds vibrancy to Conche (liveruralnl.com)

 - Mat Hooking Exhibition at Englee Worth the Visit (liveruralnl.com)

-Posted on August 5, 2013, in Community Economic Development, Heritage, Landscapes/Geography, Tradition, Vacations and tagged adventure, Christopher Mitchelmore, cultural, fish, fishing, Fishing village, Great Northern Peninsula, Lorraine Michael, Newfoundland & Labrador, Raleigh, Straits-White Bay North, The Straits White Bay North, tourism, Travel.
+Posted on August 5, 2013, in Community Economic Development, Culture, Nature, Tourism, Vacations and tagged adventure, Christopher Mitchelmore, cultural, fish, fishing, Fishing village, Great Northern Peninsula, Lorraine Michael, Newfoundland & Labrador, Raleigh, Straits-White Bay North, The Straits White Bay North, Tourism, Travel.
 Bookmark the permalink.
 Leave a comment.